 The only way to learn programming?
 It’s to do it.
 Just do it.
 Don’t let your dreams be dreams!
-Hopefully this blog post can take you from to and empower you to take the first steps in your coding journey.
+Hopefully this blog post can take you from zero to hero and empower you to take the first steps in your coding journey.

 You are never going to feel like you’re ready.

 If you wait until you feel like you’re ready to jump in, you’re bound to spend a lot of time waiting and not taking action.
 Step out of your comfort zone and take action.
 If you feel a bit nervous to start, know that that’s normal.

 Coding is something you learn by doing.
 Just like riding a bicycle, the only way to learn is to do it.
 And you probably were a bit nervous the first time you hopped on a bicycle too.

 You might be nervous that you’ll make mistakes along the way.
 Rest assured… you will make mistakes.
 Which takes us to the next pointer.

 Embrace the mistakes!

 Since you’re going to make mistakes in the process, embrace them.
 Rather than trying to avoid making mistakes, seek to make mistakes early and learn from them.

 It turns out there is quite a bit of stuff to learn on the path to becoming a web developer.
 It’s likely a more challenging journey than you might anticipate before you reach your inflection point as a developer.
 The more you learn, the more you realize you don’t know.